- African History

 - B.A.
 (Honors), University of Sierra Leone

 Dr. M’bayo’s current research for his second book will trace Sierra Leone’s long history of epidemic episodes from 1787 to the Ebola outbreak of 2013.
-Tentatively titled “From ‘White Man’s Grave’ to Ebola: Sierra Leone’s History of Epidemics, 1787- 2015,” the study seeks a more profound understanding of the dynamics of cultural, social, political, and environmental conditions that have influenced disease eruptions in the country.
-During the 2019-20 academic year Dr. M’bayo conducted archival research for his book in Sierra Leone as a Fulbright US Scholar.
+Provisionally titled “From ‘White Man’s Grave’ to Ebola: Sierra Leone’s History of Epidemics, 1787- 2015,” the study seeks a more profound understanding of the dynamics of cultural, social, political, and environmental conditions that have influenced disease eruptions in the country.
+During the 2019-20 academic year, Dr. M’bayo conducted archival research for his book in Sierra Leone as a Fulbright US Scholar.
 The project also received funding from The National Endowment for the Humanities (NEH).

 - HIST 726: Seminar in African History